Zoom on the Pulsar PG4500B

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG4500B compare to generators of similar power (between 3000 and 4000 W).

-- Having a dry weight of 103 lbs, the Pulsar PG4500B belongs in the expected weight range for generators which produce 3000 to 4000 rated watts.
-If weight is your top priority, one of the champions in this power category is the Generac GP3500iO, weighing just 74.3 pounds.
+- As its weight is 103 pounds, the Pulsar PG4500B falls in the expected weight range of the devices in the 3000-4000 rated wattage category.
+If weight matters to you, one of the champions in this power range is the WEN GN400i with only 66.1 pounds.

-- When compared to devices able to produce a similar running wattage, this generator and its lowest emitted noise of 70 dBA is on the noisier side.
-For those who are looking for a less noisy device, we suggest the Westinghouse iGen4500.
-With just 52 dBA, it is one of the most quiet devices in this power range.
+- The generator can be considered average in its noise for its power category, as it is rated at 70 dBA.
+For those who are looking for a less noisy device, we suggest the Cat INV4000E.
+With just 51 dBA, it is one of the most quiet devices in this power range.

-- While the run time is an important parameter, it is dependent on the fuel tank’s capacity and thus, doesn’t say much on its own unless we consider fuel consumption as well.
-With an estimated gasoline consumption of 0.27 GPH (gallon per hour) at 50% load, this generator is among the more fuel efficient of the products in the above-mentioned wattage range.
-If you wish to further improve in the area of fuel efficiency, the Westinghouse iGen4200, which boasts with a gas consumption of only 0.17 GPH, may be the right generator for you.
+- The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
+At an estimated fuel consumption of 0.27 GPH (gallon per hour) at 50% load, this generator is a rather fuel efficient one within its wattage category.
+If you wish to acquire one of the most gasoline efficient products of this power range, the Westinghouse iGen4200, with a fuel consumption of 0.17 GPH could be in your good books.

 The bottom line